|Americas||Europe / Africa||Asia / Pacific||Home||About||Join||Contact||Europe-africa/events/bordeaux1|

 John's website is: www.drinkrhone.com

-JOHN SALVI, MW - consultant for the wines from Bordeaux
+JOHN SALVI, MW - consultant for the wines of Bordeaux

 COUNT JOHN UMBERTO SALVI, son of Giuseppe Umberto Salvi, President of Wine and Spirit Association of Great Britain.
 Military Service with 5th Royal Inniskillin Dragoon Guards and temporary colonel in Intelligence Corps.
 Russian interpreter.